Calcium Resonium (Calcium Polystyrene Sulfonate)

 How It Works

-The calcium in Calcium Resonium swaps places with potassium in your body, particularly in the large intestine.
-The medication doesn’t enter your bloodstream – instead, it passes through your digestive system and is eliminated with the potassium in your stool.
+The medication contains calcium atoms that swap places with potassium in your body, particularly in the large intestine.
+The medicine doesn't enter your bloodstream – instead, it passes through your system with the unwanted potassium and is eliminated in your stool.

-Good to know: Calcium Resonium works locally in your intestines and doesn’t enter your bloodstream
+Good to know: Calcium Resonium works locally in your intestines and doesn't enter your bloodstream, making it a targeted treatment for high potassium levels.

 How to Take Calcium Resonium

-Calcium Resonium can be taken by mouth or given rectally.
-Your doctor will determine the exact amount you need based on your potassium levels.
+Calcium Resonium can be taken by mouth as a powder mixed with liquid, or given rectally as an enema.
+Your doctor will determine the best method and dosage for your specific situation.

 Dosage Instructions

-For oral use: Adults typically take 15g three to four times daily (the provided spoon holds 15g when filled level).
+For oral use: Adults typically take 15g three to four times daily (use the provided spoon which holds 15g when level).
 Children receive 1g per kg of body weight in divided doses.
-Mix the powder with a small amount of water (3-4 mL per gram) or sweetened liquid, but never with fruit juices.
-Take at least 3 hours before or after other oral medications.
+Mix the powder with 3-4 mL of water per gram, or with sweetened liquid (but never fruit juices).
+Take at least 3 hours before or after other medications.
 For rectal use: Adults receive 30g in 150 mL of water or 10% dextrose as a retention enema.
-Lower doses are used for infants and children.
-For newborns, only rectal administration is used with doses of 0.5-1g per kg of body weight.
+Children and infants receive lower doses.
+Newborns receive 0.5-1g per kg of body weight rectally only.
+The enema should be retained for at least 9 hours.

 What If You Miss a Dose?

-If you miss a dose, don’t try to make up for it by taking more than one dose at a time.
-If it’s almost time for your next dose, skip the missed dose and take your next dose as scheduled.
-Never take a double dose to make up for a missed one.
+If you miss a dose, don't try to make up for it by taking extra medicine.
+If it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+Never take a double dose to catch up.

-Important: Never take Calcium Resonium with fruit juices or sorbitol, and always space it at least 3 hours from other oral medications
+Important: Never take Calcium Resonium with fruit juices or sorbitol, as this can cause serious intestinal problems.
+Always take it at least 3 hours apart from other oral medications.

 Available Tablet Strengths